Student Travel Awards

 |March 1 – April 30||Jan.
 1 – Feb.
 1||Jan.
 15 – March 1|

 |May 1 – June 30||March 1 – April 1||March 15 – May 1|

 - Submit an application form by these deadlines.

 - Provide proof of either holding membership in the association which is hosting the conference or that you have a paper/poster accepted for presentation at the conference.

-- Ask your advisor to send an e-mail to email@example.com, endorsing your application for funding.
-Applications will not be considered until endorsement has been received.
+- Ask your advisor to send an e-mail to firstname.lastname@example.org, endorsing your application for funding.
+In the endorsement the advisor should state what funding they are contributing to your travel and/or what they cannot cover for you with an explanation as to why they cannot cover it.
+Applications will not be considered until this endorsement/explanation has been received.

 Priority is given to students who meet one or more of the following criteria:

 - Are invited to participate in a conference (e.g. present a paper or poster, serve as a speaker, moderator, panelist, etc.);